 Neuropsychology Clinic is a specialty clinic that offers comprehensive neuropsychological evaluations, with an emphasis on providing practical recommendations for patients and care providers.
 Areas of assessment include general intellectual functioning, memory, problems solving, sensory/motor functioning, communication ability, academic skills, and emotional functioning.
 Supervised by

 Dr. Reid Skeel.
 Please call Dr. Reid Skeel directly at 989-774-6485 for information about this clinic.

 Learning Acceleration Clinic provides remedial education services to students from 5 – 15 years of age who are academically delayed in basic skills.
 Components of the program include comprehensive assessment of academic skills to determine the degree of skill deficits and strengths as well as research based practices to reduce academic difficulties.
 Students meet with their therapist for an hour and a half three or four days a week.
 Supervised by

 School Psychology Clinic provides psychological services to children, teens, and families.
 Services provided include assessment, intervention, and consultation.
 This clinic specializes in ADD/ADHD, Autism Spectrum Disorder, Learning acceleration, Social and Emotional Learning, and Independent Educational evaluation.

 Supervising Clinical Faculty

-Elizabeth Meadows, PhD, Clinical Program Supervisor, Director of the Violence Reduction Program
+Elizabeth Meadows, PhD, Clinical Program Supervisor, Director of the Trauma and Anxiety Disorder Clinic

-, PhD, Clinical Program Director, Clinical Program Supervisor, Director of the Neuropsychology Clinic
+Reid Skeel, PhD, Clinical Program Director, Clinical Program Supervisor, Director of the Neuropsychology Clinic

 Nathan Weed, PhD, Clinical Program Supervisor, Director of the Psychological Assessment Clinic